 A candidate committee shall have a Chair and a Treasurer, who may be the same person and who shall serve at the pleasure of the candidate.
-The candidate may be either the Chair or Treasurer of his or her candidate committee, or both, but a candidate may not be an officer of any other committee.
+The candidate may be either the Chair or Treasurer of his or her candidate committee, or both, but a candidate may not be an officer of any other candidate committee or any political action committee.
 A candidate committee may designate a Deputy Treasurer, who may perform the duties of the Treasurer in the Treasurer's absence and who also shall serve at the candidate's pleasure.
 The candidate may be the Deputy Treasurer of his or her committee.
 The Treasurer and Deputy Treasurer shall be residents of Oklahoma.